ironhack-labs/lab-express-drones/README.md

 2. In the `seeds/drones.seeds.js` file:
    - Create an array of 3 objects, each with `name`, `propellers` and `maxSpeed` as our initial drones.
    - Establish a connection to the database.
 You can use the same code in `db/index.js`.
-   - Once the database conection is established, call the `Drone` model's `.create()` method with the array as an argument.
+   - Once the database connection is established, call the `Drone` model's `.create()` method with the array as an argument.
-   - If the `.create()` method successfully creates drones collection, output (using _console.log()_) how many drones have been created.
+   - If the `.create()` method successfully creates the _drones_ collection, output (using _console.log()_) how many drones have been created.
 In case, the seeding of the database fails, catch the error and output it.
 3. Run the seed file with `node` to seed your database.
 4. Check if the _drones_ collection is successfully created through the Compass and check the output in the terminal.